 Other governance frameworks

-Our activities each year are also guided by:
+Our activities throughout the year are also guided by the following frameworks:

 We publish details of current contracts and expected contract opportunities in the year ahead.

 Each financial and calendar year, we compile a list of all active procurement contracts valued at $100,000 or more, in accordance with the Senate Order on listing entity contracts guidelines.